Penile Frenulectomy Jack Chang 2018-08-14T10:03:18+00:00

 Some physicians suggest stretching exercises but the frenulum is a rather tough tissue that is not easily stretched.

-A frenulectomy is usually necessary to remove the tight band of tissue in order to release it from the rest of the surrounding tissue.
+A frenulectomy is usually necessary to release the tight band of tissue creating painful downward traction on the glans.

 What is the Treatment for a Short Frenulum?